What is an internship?

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent (National Association of Colleges and Employers - NACE).

-Internship Fair is the best way to recruit interns for your organization.
-With over 200 degree programs ranging from undergraduate to doctoral, we have the person you are looking for.
-If you have any questions about registering to attend Internship Fair, please feel free to contact us.
-We look forward to you joining us at the next Internship Fair in Fall 2023.
+If you have any questions about registering to attend Internship Fair, please feel free to contact us at email@example.com.
+We look forward to you joining us at the next Internship Fair.

 Hosting an intern